bharget/heroicon/README.md

 <%= heroicon "search" %>
 ```

 Heroicon comes with two variants, `:outline` and `:solid`.
 The default variant is `:solid`.
-This can be changed in `config/initializers/heroicon.rb`, which is generated during installation.
+This can be changed in `config/initializers/heroicon.rb`, which is generated during installation (See [Configuration](#configuration)).
 To overwrite this in the view, use

 ```rb
 <%= heroicon "search", variant: :outline %>